EMarnus/Warhammer40kQuiz/README.md

 ### [Live Website](https://emarnus.github.io/Warhammer40kQuiz/)

 My Warhammer 40K quiz is meant to be a simple site made using HTML, CSS and Javascript.
-The objective of the site is to provide a fairly simple quiz for anyone intereseted.
-My main goal for the website was to have an easily expandable question pool, I was mostly sucessfull.
-To achive this separate json files were used for the diffarent question sets, and comments were left in script.js where code needs to be add for new files.
+The objective of the site is to provide a fairly simple quiz for anyone interested.
+My main goal for the website was to have an easily expandable question pool, I was mostly successful.
+To achieve this separate json files were used for the different question sets, and comments were left in script.js where code needs to be add for new files.
 Very easy to add more questions to existing files, just copy the existing format and they will work in game.

 ![Initial Mockup](./assets/images/initial%20wireframe.PNG)
 ![Responsive Mockup](./assets/images/Am%20I%20responsive.PNG)